 When a model falls, remove the model and place it on the next lowest level, as closely aligned to the position from which it fell as possible.
-If the area directly below is occupied or impassable, or it is simply too difficult to place the model due to the size of its base, try to move the least possible elements as small a distance as possible to place it, otherwise place it as close as possible to the spot where it should have fallen.
+If the area directly below is occupied or impassable, or it is simply too difficult to place the model due to the size of its base, try to place it as close as possible to the spot where it should have fallen.
 If there are several possible positions, the active player should decide between them.

-Measure the total distance the model has travelled during the action (from the point where it started the Movement action, to the end point of the fall).
+Measure the total distance the model has travelled during the action (from the point where it started the Action, to the end point of the fall).

-- If the distance travelled is less than the model's Basic Move Distance, it will not suffer any damage. - If the distance travelled is greater than the model's Basic Move Distance, it will suffer ♦ damage (see Damage, page 34). - If the distance travelled is at least double the model's Basic Move Distance, remove the model from the game as a Casualty.
+- If the distance travelled is less than the model's Value, it will not suffer any . - If the distance travelled is greater than the model's Value, it will suffer ● ● (see Damage, page 26). - If the distance travelled is at least double the model's Value, remove the model from the game as a Casualty.

-Remember that, if the model has suffered Impaired Movement during the activation, its Basic Move Distance will be reduced accordingly.
+Remember that, if the model has suffered Impaired Movement during the activation, its 2 Value will be reduced accordingly.